martinrusev/django-quick-test/README.md

 Alternative usage
 ------

-You can use just the quick_test manual and update the database only when needed.
+You can use just the quick_test command and manualy update the database only when needed.

     Manual commands